KontorProtocol/Documentation/docs/examples/hello-world.md

 The test in `test/src/lib.rs`:
 - The `use testlib::*` import populates the namespace with trait implementations and types to make testing contracts as close to calling Rust functions as possible.
 - `contract_bytes()` loads the bytes of the `hello-world` contract.
-- `import!` generates a module named `hello_world` that exposes functions matching the contract's exports, providing a convenient interface for interacting with the contract.
+- `import!` generates a module named `hello_world` (the snake case version of the `name` `hello-world`) that exposes functions matching the contract's exports, providing a convenient interface for interacting with it.
-  - `test = true` sets the macro to test mode.
-It can be used inside contract implementations to "import" and use other published contracts when this argument is omitted.
 - Calls `hello_world`, and verifies the output.

 ```rust